OCA/server-tools/tracking_manager/readme/USAGE.md

 - In setting \> models: select a model
 - Check "Active" under Custom Tracking.
+- Add an optional domain on the field to limit tracking on certain condition.
 - You have two options - 1) manually configure tracked fields one by one, or 2) determine tracked fields based on a specific domain.
 - For 1) manually configure tracked fields one by one